The Nation of Ulysses: Ulysses Speaks

 Nation of Ulysses published a zine called "Ulysses Speaks," which was an extension of their ideology expressed in their music and liner notes.
 The zines espoused what they referred to as "The Ulysses Aesthetic," which was a mix of 1960s and 1970s radical politics, French Situationist writings, and juvenile delinquency.
 The zine was distributed at live shows as well as made available by writing the band.
 A total of 9 issues were published.

+"I think there was some discussion about what was written, but obviously, it was all Ian's writing," Green recalled.
+"I helped out with the layout on some pages, but it was Ian's baby, more than anything.
+It was all stuff [that band members] agreed with [...] and identified on."

 Live performances

 The band was known for their extremely physical performances, during some of which Svenonius recalls breaking his arm, his leg, and breaking his head open on numerous occasions.
 Audience members were also hurt during performances.
 Svenonius described Nation of Ulysses performances as "an extraordinary freak-out kind of thing [...] really masochistic, lots of blood [...] cacophonous, and violent, and aggressive."